 Symptoms Of Hematochezia In Dogs

 Blood may appear as a few droplets or streaks, and it can either be mixed in with the feces or lie on top of it.
-The blood can appear one time, intermittently, or consistently every time a dog defecates.
-If it appears more than once, it should be treated seriously, and a veterinarian should be consulted.
+Additionally, the blood can appear one time, intermittently, or consistently every time a dog defecates.

 Causes of Hematochezia In Dogs